msbx5420-class/msbx5420-class.github.io/projectonline.md

 ## Project Timeline and Deliverable

-> For all project deliverables, they should be submitted on Canvas by one of the team members
+> For all project deliverables, they should be submitted on Canvas

 * ***<u>Project Proposal (Due Week 04):</u>*** You will need to develop a <u>one-page proposal</u> of your project (the second page will not be graded), to <u>discuss the dataset you would like to use</u> and <u>the problems you want to solve from the data</u>.
 Please be concise on your proposal and motivate your problems - why the problems you want to investigate are <u>important</u> and <u>interesting</u>.
 * ***<u>Project Implementation (Due Week 06):</u>*** You will submit your final application (code, data, etc.) in the project as the deliverable of implementation.